MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-deployment.md

 # Azure Purview deployment best practices for data management and analytics scenario

-The [data management landing zone](../architectures/data-management-landing-zone.md) is responsible for the governance of the data management and analytics scenario platform.
+The [Data management landing zone](../architectures/data-management-landing-zone.md) is responsible for the governance of the data management and analytics scenario platform.
 It relies on [Azure Purview](https://azure.microsoft.com/services/purview/) to provide most data management capabilities.

 > [!NOTE]
 > This guidance in this section explains configurations specific to data management and analytics scenario.
 It's a collection of Azure best practices to enhance your data governance using Azure Purview.
 The guidance compliments the official [Azure Purview documentation](/azure/purview/).